iamriajul/laravel-bunny-stream-filesystem-adapter/readme.md

 ## Configuration

-This package automatically register the service provider and the storage disk for the driver `bunny`.
+This package automatically register the service provider and the storage disk for the driver `bunny_stream`.
 You can configure the disk in `config/filesystems.php`:

 ```php
 'bunny_stream' => [